PeiwenLiu18/SnakeChunks/doc/environments.rst

 Virtual environments
 ================================================================

-Tutorials on how to run Gene-regulation workflows in virtual environments or virtual machines (VM).
+Tutorials on how to run SnakeChunks workflows in virtual environments or virtual machines (VM).

 These protocols were developed on a Unix computer, with the OS